 This year, I told DALL-E or Grok exactly what I had in my head and they happily made appropriate images.
 The one that I struggled a bit with was for The Crossing, not because it wasn’t appropriate or what I asked for, but because it was so evocative that I thought it might be too influential on the interpretation of the piece.
 The full size one was gorgeous, though, so I include it here for your enjoyment.

 I continue to be optimistic about how AI will eventually become something that lifts humanity, though we’re in for the some rough times as we go through this revolution, just as we did in past ones.
-My position remains that I don’t trust current AI to do things without supervision, but if you have domain knowledge of what you’re asking it to do so you can do your own sanity checks on the output, it’s amazing.
+My position remains that I don’t trust current AI to do things correctly without supervision, but if you have domain knowledge of what you’re using it for, it’s amazing.
 Winner.

 Studio Organization

 My procrastination cost me a “nice” studio this year – it’s still a wreck, and I’ve been putting things off because I wanted to run ethernet first.
 I’ve definitely reached the point where I’m sick of the mess, though, so I’ll be working on the studio over the next few months.
 I only used hardware synths on two tracks, largely because of the difficulty of reaching them.
 That’s going to be a metric for next year.
-My goal is to get to the point where I can take glamour shots of the room, but right now, it’s like a really bad storage closet.
+My goal is to get to the point where it’s both functional and pretty, but right now, it’s like a really bad storage closet.
 Loser.

 Deeper Use of Tools